How 3D Printing Is Being Used At Trojan Technologies

 The 3D printing process begins on the computer, where a virtual design of the objected is created.
 The design is made in a computer aided design (CAD) file using a 3D modeling program, and from there, the design is sent to the printer.
 Objects can take anywhere from three hours to three days to print, depending on the size and complexity.

-The printers at Trojan are able to print a variety of plastic grades and are capable of printing a diverse number of objects, producing prototype models for sales and marketing (such as the scale model of the TrojanUVTelos drinking water disinfection system above).
+The printers at Trojan are able to print a variety of plastic grades and are capable of printing a diverse number of objects, producing prototype models for sales and marketing (such as the scale model of the TrojanUVTelos drinking water inactivation system above).

 The technology is now an integral part of the engineering process at Trojan, and will only continue to aid in the development of innovative and effective water treatment technologies.